adamordal/ansible_ios/README.md

 - Ansible installed on your control node.
 - Access credentials for the target Cisco IOS devices.
-- Python packages: `paramiko`, `netmiko`, or other relevant networking libraries if required.
+- Python packages: `paramiko`, `netmiko`, or other relevant networking libraries if required.

 ### Setup